Joe Worley, longtime Tulsa World executive editor, dies at 74

 He was a member of the Oklahoma Journalism Hall of Fame and held numerous awards and honors for his leadership in the industry.

-Worley, a Tennessee native and former executive editor of the Nashville Banner, became Tulsa World executive editor in 1995 after serving in other editor roles.
+Worley, a Tennessee native and former executive editor of the Nashville Banner, became the Tulsa World's executive editor in 1995 after serving in other editor roles.

 With his military bearing, gruff manner and uncompromising commitment to the craft, Worley was the epitome of the old-school newsman to those who worked with him.